 At Codica, we have sturdy experience in building PWAs, along with numerous examples of successfully delivered projects.
 We can easily cover everything from small startup ideas to enterprise-level development.

 Relying on our expertise, in this article, we will provide more insightful information on the progressive web app benefits you will get after building it.
 For more convenience, we’ll also cover the advantages of PWA and the cons it has, along with some prominent examples.

 Why use PWAs?

-Besides going mobile, customers are getting pickier, and expect the best experience from every interaction with your website or app, which of course includes the speed.
+Besides going mobile, customers are getting pickier and expect the best experience from every interaction with your website or app, which of course, includes the speed.
 Fast-loading websites are not a miracle anymore, they have become an expected reality.
-Besides, slow websites rank lower in Google search.
+Besides, slow websites rank lower in Google searches.

 So the question is: how will you grab your customers’ attention?

 Until recently, you would have to choose between a mobile responsive website or a native mobile app.

 A responsive website is easier and faster to build, while a native app provides the best user experience possible.
 But let’s be honest here: how often will a user come back to your website, no matter how user- and mobile-friendly it is?
 And how many people will download your app if they don’t need to use it at least once per week?

 And here come PWAs.
 Being the most modern and sophisticated way to struggle for users’ attention, PWAs stand in the middle of a native app and a website and provide the unique experience of a native app while not being one.

 See also: Progressive Web Apps vs Native Apps